7thLucas/full-app-6a2ea-0aee9-4729/_doc/product-overview.md

 ## Positioning
 A premium, visually-first location discovery and sharing tool.
 The app feels like having a personal globe — intimate in its curation, epic in visual impact.
 Confident and adventurous in voice: *"Your world, shared perfectly."*

-## Target Users *(to be confirmed during onboarding)*
+## Target Users
-- Travelers and explorers who regularly discover and recommend destinations
+- **Tourists** — travellers exploring new destinations who need to save, remember, and share places they discover
-- Social-media-active users sharing restaurants, hidden gems, and scenic spots with friends
+- **Locals** — residents who know their city's hidden gems and want to share exact spots with visitors or friends
-- Local guides curating and recommending places in their city

 ## Core Capabilities (MVP)
 1. **Interactive 3D Globe** — A rotatable, zoomable photorealistic globe for browsing and pinning any location in the world